ErickWendel/timeline/README.md

 Location: <a href="https://www.google.com/maps/?q=52.3738,4.89093" target="_blank">Amsterdam - NED, Netherlands</a>.

-### 2023-05-26 - Bun?Deno?Node.js?Recreating a JS Runtime from scratch (en-us)
+### 2023-05-26 - Bun?
+Deno?
+Node.js?
+Recreating a JS Runtime from scratch (en-us)

 <a href="https://ndcoslo.com/" target="_blank">NDC Oslo</a>

-<a href="https://www.icloud.com/keynote/0d7cWC5W_Z_XukyK2z0qNNq0A#recreating-nodejs-from-scratch-ndcoslo-26052023" target="_blank">slides</a> |   <a href="https://portal.gitnation.org/contents/bun-deno-nodejs-recreating-a-javascript-runtime-from-scratch-understand-magic-behind-nodejs" target="_blank">video</a>
+<a href="https://www.icloud.com/keynote/0d7cWC5W_Z_XukyK2z0qNNq0A#recreating-nodejs-from-scratch-ndcoslo-26052023" target="_blank">slides</a> |   <a href="https://youtu.be/uNGDW3snVyA?si=tepKjmfUE-LmkpFI" target="_blank">video</a>

 Abstract:

-> Bun?Deno?Node.js?Recreating a JS Runtime from scratch
+> Explore a journey through JS runtimes, from Node.js to Deno, and learn how to build your own custom runtime
 >
 >